How to Calculate Current Portion Of Long Term Debt in Excel

 Making regular payments on time is important because it allows you to pay off your loan more quickly and avoid paying extra interest.
 To make sure you stay on track, consider setting up automatic payments from your bank account.

-Steps to Calculate Current Portion of Long Term Debt in Excel
+How to Calculate Current Portion of Long Term Debt in Excel: Step-by-Step Procedures

 Consider the following scenario for which you want to calculate the Current Portion of Long-Term Debt.

-To calculate the Current Portion of Long-Term Debt we need to create a loan amortization schedule first.
-Using the schedule we can calculate the Current Portion of Long-Term Debt quite easily.
+To calculate the Current Portion of Long-Term Debt we need to create a Loan Amortization Schedule first.

 Step-1: Using PMT Function to Calculate Payment Amount